sdmx-twg/sdmx-rest/doc/maintenance.md

 - under `/structure/{maintainable}/{identifier}` for the Maintainable Artefact of type `{maintainable}`, identified by `{identifier}`, i.e. an SDMX DSD message with `ESTAT:NA_MAIN(1.1)` under `/structure/datastructure/ESTAT/NA_MAIN/1.1`

-The result, following the current practices of updates in SDMX, is to **completely replace** the identified Artefact.
+The result, following the current practices of updates in SDMX, is to **completely replace** the identified Artefact, unless a Maintainable Artefact has the `isPartialLanguage` property set to `true`, in which case only the included languages are added or updated and other languages are not changed.

 ##### Client